 Minimum of 2 reviewers.

-Coder sits down with reviewers and reviews code at desk or other appropriate area.
+Coder sits down with reviewers and reviews code at desk or other appropriate area using Code Review Checklist (Appendix A).

-Coder records comments in comment spreadsheet.
+Coder records comments in Code Review Form (Appendix B).

 Source code review is limited to no more than 100 lines of new/changed source per reviewer, per session.
 Multiple sessions will be required for large code deliveries.

-Coder responds to each comment.
-Coder response is recorded in comment spreadsheet.
+Coder shall respond to each comment.
+Coder response is recorded Code Review Form.

-Coder summaries comments into single spreadsheets and stored in document repository.
+Coder shall store Code Review Form in document repository.

-Spreadsheet summary includes total lines of code reviewed, time spent reviewing the code and number of comments recorded.
+Code Review Form includes total lines of code reviewed, time spent reviewing the code and number of comments recorded for Quality Metrics.

+If reviewer disagrees with coder’s response to a comment then review has 48 hours to resolve the issues with the coder.
+If resolution cannot be reached then they shall work with the Project Manager to resolve the issue.

 APPENDIX A